Genocs/enterprise-containers/README.md

 .\Powershell\deployAKV-secrets.ps1
 ```

-### 2.5 Deploy RabbitMQ cluster
+### 2.6 Deploy RabbitMQ node

-This step shows how to setup a RabbitMQ cluster inside AKS.
+This step shows how to setup a RabbitMQ node inside AKS.

 ***Please do not use it for Production***.